Diagnosing a bulging disc

-Individuals should never assume that their symptoms are caused by a bulging disc; since what appear to be bulging disc symptoms might actually be caused by another condition requiring a different course of treatment.
+Individuals should never assume that their symptoms are caused by a bulging disc because what appear to be bulging disc symptoms may actually be caused by another condition that requires a different course of treatment.
 Many spine conditions have similar symptoms because the symptoms often develop from a pinched nerve near the spine condition.